HTML

 - Here's an example of an element with children:

-In this example:<div> <p> This is some text. </p> </div>
+In this example:<div> <p> This is some text. </p> </div>- The

-element and an ancestor of the text node. - The
+divelement is the parent of thepelement and an ancestor of the text node. - The

-element is the parent of the text node and the only child of thediv
+pelement is the parent of the text node and the only child of thedivelement. - The text node is the only child of the

-element. - Notice each child node is indented one additional level from its parent.
+pelement and a descendant of thedivelement. - Notice each child node is indented one additional level from its parent.
 This isn't strictly required but makes it easier for developers to visualize the hierarchy of nodes.
 This hierarchy is sometimes called a tree.

 - The